February 3, 2022

 District Dinner is an opportunity for a night of fellowship and great food as we acknowledge and thank our adult volunteers for the hard work and dedication that made this year incredibly successful.
 Lone Star District’s outstanding leaders at the unit and district levels will also be recognized.
 All volunteers in Lone Star District are invited.

 The district committee is excited to announce a big change with the District Dinner.
 Inspired by the great success of the Dutch-oven Throwdown and to defray the rising costs associated with a catered meal, this year's event is going to be a covered-dish supper (potluck).
-The registration fee is $13.50 for the first person and $12 for each additional Scouter, adult, parent, and/or family member to cover the cost of awards.
+The registration fee is $5 per person to cover the cost of awards.
 Eagle Scouts who have earned their Eagle Scout award within the last year are invited to attend the District Dinner free of charge.
 Payment is only made online with credit card, electronic check or PayPal.
 Council refund policy.

 Nominate Scouters who have served Lone Star District youth above and beyond the call of duty.
 The Lone Star District awards are presented each year at the District Dinner.
-District award nominations are due by January roundtable.
-Paper nomination forms can be turned in at December or January roundtable or emailed to Cathey Harrison at firstname.lastname@example.org.
+District award nominations are due each year by January roundtable.

 Spark Award: This award is given to the energetic Scouter who gives that extra special “spark” in our district and adds to the quality of a unit or our overall district program.